OpenSim + Raspian hard-float = What was once broken now works!

 sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv-keys 3FA7E0328081BFF6A14DA29AA6A19B38D3D831EF echo "deb http://download.mono-project.com/repo/debian wheezy main" | sudo tee /etc/apt/sources.list.d/mono-xamarin.list sudo apt-get update sudo apt-get upgrade

 If you are getting the following errors stating that Mono 4.0 packages are being “held back” if you are using an older Linux kernel like Debian wheezy.
 Then WITH EXTREME CAUTION pass the following command.
 If no errors happen after passing the apt-get upgrade you don’t need to do a full dist-upgrade then.

 sudo apt-get dist-upgrade

-Next, we will take a earlier snapshot from the repo tree index.
-We prefer version 184.108.40.206 as it was about the version that was released at the time of this blog but you may try others.
+Next, we will take an earlier snapshot from the repo tree index.
+We prefer version 188.8.131.52 as it was the version that was released at the time of this blog but you may try others.